Posts

 Image

 1- Location/ Setting - used common room, six form hallway and a classroom to help bring the narrative to life with the Mafia Private Investigator and the student together in the classroom helping communicate the storyline towards the audience and create engagement.
 Sequence of events - Firstly is starts off with the student doing her everyday school activities such as going to her locker by using match on match action e.g when at the locker a note falls out saying, "Meet me in your classroom" which helps create enigma codes .
 When she takes off her headphones suspense music starts playing showing short scenes of her running towards the classroom with a behind mid shot and extreme shot .
 When entered the classroom the Mafia Private Investigator invites her in explaining a murder case, which a teacher murdered two students.
-Cast - Student(as Jaspreet), Mafia Private Investigator(as Tara), Murder(Mr Pall) 2 - Script 3 - Shot list
+Cast - Student(as Jaspreet), Mafia Private Investigator(as Tara), Murderer(Mr Pall) 2 - Script 3 - Shot list

 Film & TV Language: Cinematography feedback and learner response